sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 		* This changes all extensions' base structure.
 		* This speeds up autoloading twofold.
 	/
+	* **Improvement:** The layout no longer is a massive stack of repaintable flexboxes, but is now split up instead on scroll-point.
+		* This fixes a layout performance issue, most prominently seen in Google Chrome.
+Because it no longer has to repaint 20+ full-screen flexboxes on miniscule height variation.
 	* TODO **Improvement:** This plugin has now been tested against xDebug to eliminate common errors, performance culprits, and resource hogs.

 * **API:**